Wargrave Pink Cranesbill

 Ornamental Features

-Wargrave Pink Cranesbill has masses of beautiful salmon flowers with rose veins at the ends of the stems from late spring to mid summer, which are most effective when planted in groupings.
+Wargrave Pink Cranesbill has masses of beautiful pink flowers at the ends of the stems from late spring to early fall, which are most effective when planted in groupings.
 Its deeply cut lobed palmate leaves are green in colour.
-As an added bonus, the foliage turns a gorgeous indian red in the fall.
-The fruit is not ornamentally significant.
+As an added bonus, the foliage turns a gorgeous antique red in the fall.

 Landscape Attributes